glromeo/esbuild-sass-plugin/README.md

 In all other cases `esbuild` won't process the CSS content which instead will be handled by the plugin.
 > if you want `url()` resolution or other processing you have to use `postcss` like in [this example](https://github.com/glromeo/esbuild-sass-plugin/issues/92#issuecomment-1219209442)

+**NOTE:** Since version `2.7.0` the `css` type works also with postcss, CSS modules and more in general with any transformation function by keeping an internal cache of CSS chunks (virtual CSS files) importing them in the module wrapping the contents

 #### `type: "style"`
 In this mode the stylesheet will be in the javascript bundle and will be dynamically added to the page when the bundle is loaded.